pedrosanta/html-base/README.md

 #### .editorconfig

 [EditorConfig](https://editorconfig.org) file, to help maintain indentation consistency. ([Check the site](https://editorconfig.org/#download) to see how to enable on your code editor.)

+#### .env.example

+[dotenv](https://github.com/motdotla/dotenv) example file.
+Copy this file into a `.env` file and adjust the environment variables.
+(This is mostly an example usage of dotenv functionality to store and use environment variables on the build tasks/pipeline for you to expand, for now it only holds a Google Analytics variable.)

 #### Gruntfile.js